zhliau/fika-spt-server-docker/README.md

 - Install the right version of SPT

 > [!NOTE]
-> The user directory in your existing SPT server files are left untouched!
-Please make sure you validate that the SPT version you are running works with your installed mods and profiles!
+> The user directory in your existing SPT server files is left untouched!
+Please make sure that you validate that the SPT version you are running works with your installed mods and profiles!
 > You may want to start by removing all mods and validating them one by one

 # Environment Variables